inventables/x-carve-instructions/step03/index.md

 	</tr>
 </table>

-If you purchased drag chain with your 1000mm X-Carve now is the time to attach a male drag chain end to the left Y-Plate.
+If you purchased drag chain with your X-Carve, now is the time to attach a male drag chain end to the left Y-Plate.
 Check the photo to see which Y-Plate is the left one.
 It's not so easy to tell yet.
-Remove the male end link from the other length of drag chain, and attach it to the angle bracket and then the Y-Plate like this:
+Remove the male end link from the other length of drag chain.
+Attach it to the angle bracket and then the Y-Plate like this:

 <p><img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/912/original/1606.jpg?1429812937" alt="" /></p>
 <p><img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/911/original/1607.jpg?1429812935" alt="" /></p>